DanielSiepmann/typo3-extension-workshop/Documentation/source/Configuration.rst

 Flexforms
 ^^^^^^^^^

-Flexforms are like TCA, which will be covered later on.
+Flexforms are like TCA, which will be covered at :ref:`custom-records-tca` section of :ref:`custom-records`.
 The format is XML instead of PHP and saved inside the database field ``pi_flexform`` of the ``tt_content`` record.
 This way editors are able to adjust provided settings within a plugin record.

 Custom
 ^^^^^^